JustinSDK/dotSCAD/docs/lib-bend.md

 - `size` : The size of a cube which can contain the target object.
 - `angle` : The central angle of the arc shape.
 The radius of the arc is calculated automatically.
-- `fn` : Number of fragments.
-The target object will be cut into `fn` fragments and recombined into an arc shape.
+- `frags` : Number of fragments.
+The target object will be cut into `frags` fragments and recombined into an arc shape.
+The default value is 24.

 ## Examples